Your brother-in-law or a neighbor asks you to borrow your car, truck, or another road-worthy vehicle.

 If someone asks to borrow your vehicle, what are the risks?

 If that person has a car accident that is his or her fault, what does that mean to you?

 Simply stated, if someone not on your auto insurance policy has an accident while driving your car, your insurance is on the hook.
 That could cost you, in the long run, increased insurance premiums.

 Auto insurance is primarily for the vehicle.
 When you let someone use your car, your insurance company is still insuring the vehicle and any driver of your vehicle that has your permission to drive it.

-The driver of your car or truck may well have insurance of their own, but it becomes secondary to the vehicle’s insurance.
+The driver of your car or truck may well have their own insurance, but it becomes secondary to the vehicle’s insurance.